giantswarm/docs/src/content/general/support/index.md

 ---
 linkTitle: Support
 title: Giant Swarm support
-description: An explanation of various support service processes and workflows.
+description: The support we provide is an essential part of our offering.
+Here we explain various support service processes and workflows.
 weight: 50
 menu:
   main: